Xilerth/Viagra.js/README.md

 #JS

-- for size up!!!
+- For size up!!!
 ```sh
 viagriza(size value);
 ```
-- for return to normal!!
+- For return to normal!!

 ```sh
 desvigrarizar();